Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: The RomulusC Simulation

 \subsubsection{Black hole seeding}

-Black holes are initially seeded in the simulation from gas particles that are (i) 15 times denser than the threshold for star formation, (ii) has very low metallicity (Z $< 3\times 10^{-4}$), and (iii) a temperature just below the limit of atomic cooling, 9500-10$^4$K. This physically identifies dense, quickly collapsing regions that are most likely able to grow a 10$^6$ M$\odot$ black holes in the early Universe.
+Black holes are initially seeded in the simulation from a sub-set of potentially star-forming gas particles that (i) have densities that exceed 15 times the threshold for star formation, (ii) have very low metallicity (Z $< 3\times 10^{-4}$), and (iii) have a temperature just below the limit of atomic cooling, 9500-10$^4$K. This physically identifies dense, quickly collapsing regions that are most likely able to grow a 10$^6$ M$\odot$ black holes in the early Universe.
 Most other cosmological simulations posit instead that every halo will contain a SMBH by the time its mass hits a certain threshold, usually 10$^{10-12 }M_\odot$ \citep[e.g.,][]{Sijacki2005, Steinborn2014, weinberger_2016, Stevens2017}.
 In comparison, SMBHs in {\sc Romulus} are seeded at higher redshift and in lower mass halos (10$^8-10^9M_\odot$) in {\sc RomulusC}.
+AGN feedback in {\sc RomulusC} halos is allowed to begin much earlier ($z\gtrsim5$) and in lower mass halos compared to other simulations of similar scale. \citet{Ricarte2019} find that in {\sc Romulus} SMBH growth (and therefore feedback) traces the star formation of galaxies even at early times and in low mass halos.
+These results appear to be in contrast with other theoretical results showing a suppression of SMBH growth in low mass galaxies due to supernovae feedback \citep{Dubois2015, Habouzit2017, Bower2017, AnglesAlcazar2017}.

-AGN feedback in Romulus halos correspondingly starts much earlier ($z\gtrsim5$) than in other comparable simulations, and a preheating scenario is more likely to be captured. \citet{Sharma2019} show that AGN feedback can have and affect even on low mass galaxies in low density environments, highlighting the importance of modeling these feedback processes in the early Universe.
+We note that a lack of sustained SMBH growth does not itself prove that feedback from SMBHs is unimportant. \citet{Sharma2019} show that AGN feedback can have an effect on the evolution of low mass galaxies, which further highlights the importance of modeling these feedback processes in the early Universe.
+The high density environment of clusters may also result in unique episodes of AGN feedback as galaxies experience ram pressure \citep{Ricarte2020}.